thindil/hunter/README.md

 When you trying to run build by yourself version of the program, use script `hunter.sh`.
 The program will not works if you try to start it by binary file `hunter` from `bin` directory.

+### Wrong theme used by the program

+Hunter uses GTK library in version 3.14.
+Your selected theme probably don't support this version of GTK or don't have compiled support for it.
+In this second situation, please check documentation of selected theme to find how to recompile it.
+If your theme completely don't support GTK in version 3.14 you can still use default GTK theme by adding environment variable `GTK_THEME`.
+For example: `GTK_THEME=Adwaita ./hunter-x86-64.AppImage`.

 ## Licenses
 Hunter is available under [GPLv3](COPYING) license.